-Klobuchar: After Haugen testimony, “the switch flipped” on legislating big tech
+Klobuchar: After Haugen testimony, ‘the switch flipped’ on legislating big tech

 Your new bill for regulating Amazon and other marketplaces seems to empower federal and state enforcers to sue big tech companies.
 Why doesn’t it empower regular citizens to sue big tech companies?

-The thing that I think sometimes gets forgotten is when the FTC and DOJ [Department of Justice] bring these lawsuits they can bring in a lot of money for the government and so they often pay for themselves.
+The thing that I think sometimes gets forgotten is when the FTC and DOJ [Department of Justice] bring these lawsuits, they can bring in a lot of money for the government, and so they often pay for themselves.
 So I think that putting the emphasis on these agencies is a good one.
-I would have been open to a private right of action, but this is how the bill was negotiated and I still think it’s pretty strong.
+I would have been open to a private right of action, but this is how the bill was negotiated, and I still think it’s pretty strong.

-Did you work with Lena Khan and others at the FTC when you were putting together this bill to talk about what they would need in the way of enforcement?
+Did you work with Lina Khan and others at the FTC when you were putting together this bill to talk about what they would need in the way of enforcement?

 I’ve talked with her about concepts before at her hearing and on her own, but we didn’t work hand in hand with the administration or the words.
 This was negotiations between Senator Grassley and myself.
 This was . . . a long quest I’ve had for the last month of getting a number of senators [to sign on].
-I thought that was really important to have the usual people like Blumenthal on but also we have [Senators] Mark Warner (D-VA) and Lindsey Graham (R-SC) and Dick Durbin (D-IL).
-So it just shows that the support for this doing something about antitrust in tech is broadening.
+I thought that was really important to have the usual people like [Senator Richard] Blumenthal (D-CT) on, but also we have [Senators] Mark Warner (D-VA) and Lindsey Graham (R-SC) and Dick Durbin (D-IL).
+So it just shows that the support for this, doing something about antitrust in tech, is broadening.

 Those are some big-name cosponsors, but I did notice that your ranking member in Senate antitrust isn’t one of them.
 Any ideas about why Senator Mike Lee (R-UT) didn’t sign on?

 He has traditionally had issues with the FTC.
-Anything to do with the FTC sometimes he is not a big fan of it.
+Anything to do with the FTC, sometimes he is not a big fan of it.
 So we’ll continue to work on it and talk to him about different issues that he has.
 He’s been really interested in the issue.
 He’s the one that held the hearing on the self-preferencing and exclusivity, and it was a really great hearing last year.
 So you know, even though he may not be on this bill, he has been a leader on this issue.

 When these new tech antitrust lawsuits come up, the courts seem to focus on the narrow question of whether some business practice or merger immediately benefits consumers, instead of taking a more nuanced look at what it might do to competition among market players.
 Is that going to continue to be a barrier to winning these antitrust cases?

-[You] need to clarify the laws, because when Senator Sherman and Mr. Clayton wrote their bills the 1890 Sherman Act and the 1914 Clayton Antitrust Act] many years ago, there was no internet.
+[You] need to clarify the laws, because when Senator Sherman and Mr. Clayton wrote their bills [the 1890 Sherman Act and the 1914 Clayton Antitrust Act] many years ago, there was no internet.
 There was no Amazon or Facebook or Google or Apple.
 And the laws have been very strictly construed by conservative judges, making it really hard to meet the moments of our time.

-So part of the solution in addition to regulation has got to be unleashing the power of capitalism to allow for competitors to be able to develop different products that the public will gravitate to.
+So, part of the solution in addition to regulation has got to be unleashing the power of capitalism to allow for competitors to be able to develop different products that the public will gravitate to.
 Part of [antitrust] is price, but it’s not always price.
 It’s also about other things that are positive benefits to consumers like their privacy, like no misinformation, like no mean stuff their kids see.